 - Explore the Church of the Sepulchre

-- Walk through the shuk in the Muslim quarter and take in the smells, sights, and sounds of this bustling marketplace
+- Walkthrough the souk in the Muslim quarter and take in the smells, sights, and sounds of this bustling marketplace

 Free in the New City

 - Walk in the Machane Yehuda Market – the bustling marketplace at the heart of the New City.
-The ‘shuk’ is an amazing place to stroll, and many vendors give free samples to passers by to draw them in
+The ‘souk’ is an amazing place to stroll, and many vendors give free samples to passers-by to draw them in

 - Explore the Botanical Gardens of the Hebrew University and stroll through the lush Givat Ram campus